VictorAlonsoCM/CTFs/2018/README.md

 # CTFs 2018
-Here are som CTFs that I have participated in 2018
+Here are some CTFs that I have participated in 2018